 Teens and young adults who begin the vaccine series later, at ages 15 through 26, should continue to receive three doses of the vaccine.

 The U.S. Food and Drug Administration recently approved the use of Gardasil 9 for males and females ages 9 to 45.

 The HPV vaccine isn't recommended for pregnant women or people who are moderately or severely ill.
 Tell your doctor if you have any severe allergies, including an allergy to yeast or latex.
 Also, if you've had a life-threatening allergic reaction to any component of the vaccine or to a previous dose of the vaccine, you shouldn't get the vaccine.

 Does the HPV vaccine offer benefits if you're already sexually active?

 Yes.
 Even if you already have one strain of HPV, you could still benefit from the vaccine because it can protect you from other strains that you don't yet have.
 However, none of the vaccines can treat an existing HPV infection.
 The vaccines protect you only from specific strains of HPV you haven't been exposed to already.

 Does the HPV vaccine carry any health risks or side effects?

 Overall, the effects are usually mild.
-The most common side effects of HPV vaccines include soreness, swelling or redness at the injection site.
+The most common side effects of HPV vaccines include soreness, swelling or redness at the injection site and including pain.